Veterinary Receptionist Full Job Description

 A rewarding career is closer than you think.Get Started

-Our unique program prepares you to become a veterinary assistant and medical office manager.
-Your combined veterinary medical receptionist skills will make you a critical part of any vet clinic or medical office.
+Our unique program prepares you to become a veterinary receptionist with skills that will make you a critical part of any vet clinic or practice.

-As a veterinary clinic receptionist or medical office manager, your day is.
-All about keeping the administrative side of the practice running smoothly.
-Your days will include
+As a veterinary clinic receptionist, your day is all about keeping the administrative side of the practice running smoothly.
+Your days will include:

 - Managing day-to-day operations